 Espresso Powder: I add instant espresso powder to enhance the flavor profile of these cookies.
 It is optional, but highly recommended.

 Cocoa: Unsweetened natural cocoa powder works best here.
+But you could also swap it for Dutch processed.

-How to make double chocolate chip cookies:
+How to make double chocolate cookies:

-- Beat butter and sugars together.
+- Beat butter and both sugars together.

 - Next add and mix vanilla and espresso.